oriaxx77/five-disfunctions-of-a-team/README.md

 # Five disfunctions of a team \<Notes\>

+# 1. Absence of Trust
+Disfunctional Team
+* Hide mistakes
+* Hold grudges
+* Make assumptions

+High Performance Team
+* Be human
+* Ask for help
+* Share weaknesses
+* Expect the best from others

+# 2. Inattention to Result

 ## Ego (Inattention to the collective result)

 The goal is to create the best possible team: